-Good news for LGBT bigots, as this weekend it transpired that, when the great flood comes to wipe gays off the earth, they'll be safely sipping their pints in The Harewood Arms in Wakefield, Yorkshire.
+Good news for LGBT bigots, as this weekend it transpired that, when the great flood comes to wipe gays off the earth, they'll be safely sipping their pints in the Harewood Arms in Wakefield, Yorkshire.
 It was reported byPinkNews yesterday that the LGBTQ friendly pub have announced that they're officially endorsing UKIP.

-Many customers have reacted with anger that a gay pub is now going to be a meeting venue for a party which has a long history of homophobic gaffes, ex-members and official policies.
-And fair enough, but have these people reined in their outrage for long enough to realise that UKIP have been particularly vociferous on the plight of the humble British pub?
+Many customers have reacted with anger that a gay pub is now going to be a meeting venue for a party which has a long history of homophobic gaffes, ex-members, and official policies.
+And fair enough, but have these people reined in their outrage for long enough to realize that UKIP have been particularly vociferous on the plight of the humble British pub?
 What's a gay landlord looking aghast at the state of the pub industry to do?

 Presumably one thing not to do is piss off a lot of your clientele.
 One Facebook user, Andrew Bogg, commenting on the original post, said that "When we go to a pub we want to feel safe and to be ourselves.
 A pub holding rallies for UKIP will not make the LGBT community feel safe."

 And you can see why.
 UKIP's alienation of the gay community continues apace.
-Kendrick "Dickie" Bird, UKIP's candidate for Banbury, is currently keeping the party's PR department busy with his alleged homophobic comments, the latest in a long series of scandals ranging from Councillor David Silvester's notorious claim that the 2014 floods were caused by same-sex marriage to the resignation of UKIP's LGBT chair Tom Booker, who felt that he simply "couldn't defend the party any more".
+Kendrick "Dickie" Bird, UKIP's candidate for Banbury, is currently keeping the party's PR department busy with his alleged homophobic comments, the latest in a long series of scandals ranging from Councillor David Silvester's notorious claim that the 2014 floods were caused by same-sex marriage, to the resignation of UKIP's LGBT chair Tom Booker, who felt that he simply "couldn't defend the party anymore."

-Wondering how the Wakefield gay pub's political siding might effect business, we spoke to the landlord of The Harewood Arms, Matthew Easton, about his UKIP endorsement.
+Wondering how the Wakefield gay pub's political siding might effect business, we spoke to the landlord of the Harewood Arms, Matthew Easton, about his UKIP endorsement.

 VICE: So could you talk us through the process of a pub endorsing UKIP?